Our Leadership Team

 Founder and President, Marketing & Management Associates for Nonprofits

-ESC Involvement: Elected to the Board January 2025.
+ESC Involvement: Board Member since January 2025.
 Dorothy was the Board President at the Worcester Art Museum when she recommended ESC to develop the museum’s multi-year strategic plan.

-Career Highlights: Works with regional and national foundations, arts commissions and arts councils, as well as cultural, educational, and human services organizations.
-Projects include strategic/business planning; governance, organizational and operational assessment; market research and audience development.
+Career Highlights: Dorothy works with regional and national foundations, arts commissions and arts councils, as well as cultural, educational, and human services organizations.
+Her projects include strategic/business planning; governance, organizational and operational assessment; market research and audience development.

 Finance and Accounting, Governance, Strategic Planning.